holochain/docs-pages/src/pages/resources/enable-holo.md

 2. Run `npm run start:holo`, which:
     1. Starts `holo-dev-server` and provisions instances (cells) of your DNA for two agents,
     2. Automatically opens an instance of a cell and network inspector called [Holochain Playground](https://github.com/darksoil-studio/holochain-playground) in your browser, and
-    3. Runs a local dev web server for the UI called [Vite](https://vitejs.dev).
+    3. Runs two instances of a local dev web server for the UI called [Vite](https://vitejs.dev), one for each of the agents.
-3. Access your two agents' UIs in your browser at `http://localhost:8888` and `http://localhost:8889`.
+3. Access your two agents' UIs in your browser at the random URLs that the last command gave you.

-The windows should not be very exciting yet, because you haven't edited the hApp to use the generated UI elements, but what you see on the screen should be some hints on how to proceed.
+The windows should not be very exciting yet, because you haven't edited the hApp to use the generated UI elements, but what you see on the screen should give you some hints on how to proceed.

 So let's follow those hints.
 Switch to a code editor for these steps: